iTwin/itwinjs-core/docs/presentation/Customization/ExtendedDataUsage.md

 ## Customize Tree Node Item Style

-In order to change [TreeNodeItem]($components-react) style of specific ECInstance nodes we need to define style with Presentation Rules.
+In order to change [TreeNodeItem]($components-react) style based on ECInstance we need to define style with Presentation Rules.
 This is achievable using [ExtendedDataRule](./ExtendedDataRule.md):

 ```json
 ...